Attractions in Yellowstone Park

 There are 7 major areas, or districts

-America and remains one of the largest; encompassing 2.2. million
+in America and remains one of the largest; encompassing

-larger than the states of Rhode Island and Delaware combined
+is larger than the states of Rhode Island and Delaware combined

 and lies in three states - Wyoming, Montana, and Idaho.
 Some 350

 miles of paved road wind through the park, crossing the Continental

-Divide three times and looks much like a figure 8; the upper and the lower grand
+Divide three times and looks much like a figure 8; the upper and

 district is where you will spend most of your time viewing geysers,

-include Yellowstone Lake as well as hot springs, fumaroles, and possibly
+would include Yellowstone Lake as well as hot springs, fumaroles,

-district you will find one of the better high elevation grazing meadows
+Canyon district you will find one of the better high elevation

-will include Norris Geyser basin, one of the more dynamic
+district will include Norris Geyser basin, one of the more dynamic

-geothermal basins within Yellowstone as well as open meadow scenes with wildlife
+geothermal basins within Yellowstone as well as open meadow scenes

 is home to Yellowstone Park headquarters and historical buildings